FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 DMP instruction
 -----------------

-Click the "DMP" command node to enter the node graph editing interface
+Click the "DMP" command node to enter the node graph editing interface.

 DMP is a trajectory imitation learning method that requires planning a reference trajectory in advance.
 In the command editing interface, select the teaching point as the new starting point, click "Add" and "Apply" to save the command.
 The specific path of DMP is a new trajectory that imitates the reference trajectory with a new starting point.